Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: mSME Electrodynamics and TR resonator

 the suppression of the precision of the resonator due to loss inside the material is ignorable.
 The problem is that the author is not aware of any lossless magnetic material in the optical range.
 Usually $\mu_r$ is larger than one near the resonant frequency of the material where absorption is large too.
 So it does not sound easy to propose or suggest a magnetic material transparent for the frequency used in the setup of \cite{Eisele:2009zz} or \cite{Muller:2007zz}.

 There is also a challenging problem associated with the partially filled triangular resonator.
 The experiment requires that only part of the optical path be filled with a material. `There will be reflection (from the clockwise beam to the counterclockwise and vice versa) at the boundaries of the crystal that we have not considered.'
 We should employ a technique to suppress this reflection.
 Ref. \cite{Baynes:2011nw}, done and reported after this paper, has presented a sharp way to suppress this reflection.
 It uses a ring resonator with a prism at the Brewster's angle.
 Ref. \cite{Baynes:2011nw} also reports the precision of $10^{-13}$ for non-rotating ring/triangular resonator.
 This high precision is inherited from the triangular or Mach-Zhender interferometer systems \cite{Triangle}.
 Note that ref. \cite{Baynes:2011nw} has not performed the experiment on a rotating table.
-We suggest the experiment to be done over a rotating table, albeit the fluctuation of the Sagnac effect must be taken into account in order to achieve the precision of \cite{Eisele:2009zz}.
+We suggest the experiment to be done over a rotating table, albeit the fluctuation of the Sagnac effect must be taken into account in order to achieve the precision of \cite{Eisele:2009zz}. ``In this suggestion following the literature we have assumed that the lengths of the resonator arms remain unchanged under rotations.
+The apparatus could in principle also be affected by Lorentz-symmetry violations but it appears likely that they should be anyway very small'' .
 Notice that the triangular resonator still possesses some merits.
 Next section shows that the vacuum triangular resonator is sensitive to the birefringent parity odd parameters.
 We urge the experimentalist to directly measure these parameters using a vacuum triangular resonator.